open-feature/spec/specification/sections/02-providers.md

 [![experimental](https://img.shields.io/static/v1?label=Status&message=experimental&color=orange)](https://github.com/open-feature/spec/tree/main/specification#experimental)

 Static-context focused providers may need a mechanism to understand when their cache of evaluated flags must be invalidated or updated.
-An `on context changed` handler can be defined which performs whatever operations are needed to reconcile the evaluated flags with the new context.
+An `on context changed` function can be defined which performs whatever operations are needed to reconcile the evaluated flags with the new context.

 #### Requirement 2.6.1

-> The provider **MAY** define an `on context changed` handler, which takes an argument for the previous context and the newly set context, in order to respond to an evaluation context change.
+> The provider **MAY** define an `on context changed` function, which takes an argument for the previous context and the newly set context, in order to respond to an evaluation context change.

 Especially in static-context implementations, providers and underlying SDKs may maintain state for a particular context.
-The `on context changed` handler provides a mechanism to update this state, often by re-evaluating flags in bulk with respect to the new context.
+The `on context changed` function provides a mechanism to update this state, often by re-evaluating flags in bulk with respect to the new context.

 ```java
 // MyProvider implementation of the onContextChanged function defined in Provider